 Karangahake Windows Walk

-- Work is required on the Windows Walk Tunnels to ensure public safety and it's planned to open the tunnels by Christmas.
+- Work is required on the remaining section of the Windows Walk Tunnels to ensure public safety and remedial work is planned for early next year.

 - The tunnels on the underground pumphouse track require further investigation to ensure public safety and will not be re-opened before Christmas.